Wage Garnishment in Kansas

 You can stop wage garnishment in Kansas by claiming an exemption, paying back the debt in full, or filing for bankruptcy protection.
 You may be able to pay the amount owed off in a lump sum or over time through wage garnishment.
 Your creditor has to stop garnishing your wages once the judgment amount plus interest is paid off.

-You can stop a wage garnishment by filing for bankruptcy in Kansas.
 When you file, an automatic stay goes into effect, which stops all collection activity against you including wage garnishment.
-After a successful bankruptcy, many of your debts will be erased and you won’t have to pay them back and can’t face wage garnishment for them.
-Bankruptcy exemptions in Kansas protect your assets and property valued up to a certain dollar amount.
+After a successful bankruptcy, many of your debts will be erased and you won’t have to pay them back.

 Are There Any Resources for People Facing Wage Garnishment in Kansas?